megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

 ## Configuring the Path Base in ASP.NET Core apps

 There's an additional step that we have to take to make all this work.
-We have configured our Nginx proxy to serve both applications under the same "server", and rely on different in URL paths (i.e. `/admin` vs `/api`) to determine which app will receive each request.
+We have configured our Nginx proxy to serve both applications under the same "server", and rely on different in URL paths (i.e. `/admin` vs `/api`) to determine which app will receive which request.
 This means that we have to perform further configuration in the apps so that routing is done properly.
-Thankfully, all it takes is a one-liner in each of the app's `Program.cs` file, after the usual `var app = builder.Build();` line.
+Thankfully, all it takes is a one-liner in each of the app's `Program.cs` file, after the usual `var app = builder.Build();` line, we do the following:

 For the Admin Portal, we add this: